MicrosoftDocs/architecture-center/docs/example-scenario/digital-health/remote-patient-monitoring-content.md

 > - components: complete after dataflow section is completed
 > - alternatives: TBD

-The following example provides an intelligent remote patient monitoring solution.
-It will help alleviate many of the device integration challenges your organization is bound to face when building such a solution at scale.

 :::image type="content" source="./images/remote-patient-monitoring.png" alt-text="Diagram of remote patient monitoring architecture using healthcare devices and Azure services." lightbox="./images/remote-patient-monitoring.png" border="false" :::

 *Download a [Visio file](https://arch-center.azureedge.net/[file-name].vsdx) of this architecture.*

 ### Dataflow

-1. Patient devices generate [FHIR-compliant](https://hl7.org/fhir/) health measurement/reading data, and store it in the corresponding data stores.
-The data is then extracted and ingested by [Azure Event Hubs](https://azure.microsoft.com/services/event-hubs/) using one of the available Microsoft open-source (OSS) SDKs:
+1. Patient devices generate [Fast Healthcare Interoperability Resources (FHIR®)](https://hl7.org/fhir/)-compliant health measurement/reading data.
+The data is then extracted from the devices using one of the available Microsoft open-source (OSS) SDKs and ingested by [Azure Event Hubs](https://azure.microsoft.com/services/event-hubs/).
-   - The [Fitbit on FHIR](https://github.com/microsoft/FitbitOnFHIR) OSS SDK supports Fitbit devices.
-   - The [Fit on FHIR](https://github.com/microsoft/fit-on-fhir) OSS SDK supports Google Fit devices.
-   - The [HealthKitToFhir Swift Library](https://github.com/microsoft/healthkit-to-fhir) OSS SDK supports Apple devices.

-1. [Life365.health remote patient monitoring](https://www.life365.health/solutions-remote-patient-monitoring) supports over 400 FDA approved bluetooth devices.
-FHIR-compliant health measurement/reading data is generated from the devices and transmitted to the Life365.health API for storage, then extracted and ingested by Azure Event Hubs.
+1. [Life365.health remote patient monitoring devices](https://www.life365.health/solutions-remote-patient-monitoring) generate FHIR-compliant health measurement/reading data.
+The data is transmitted to the Life365.health API for storage, then extracted and ingested by Azure Event Hubs.

-1. The Azure [MedTech service](/azure/healthcare-apis/iot/) pulls the FIHR-compliant data collected by Azure Event Hubs, and passes it into the [Azure FHIR service](/azure/healthcare-apis/fhir/).
-Both of these services are part of [Azure Health Data Services](https://azure.microsoft.com/services/health-data-services/), and are instantiated through an [Azure Health Data Services workspace](/azure/healthcare-apis/workspace-overview).
+1. The Azure [MedTech service](/azure/healthcare-apis/iot/) pulls the FIHR-compliant data from Azure Event Hubs, and passes it into the [Azure FHIR service](/azure/healthcare-apis/fhir/).
+Both services are part of [Azure Health Data Services](https://azure.microsoft.com/services/health-data-services/), and are instantiated through an [Azure Health Data Services workspace](/azure/healthcare-apis/workspace-overview).
 The Azure Health Data Services workspace is a logical container for all of your healthcare service instances, such as the FHIR and MedTech services.
 The workspace also creates a compliance boundary (HIPAA, HITRUST) within which protected health information can travel.
+Device data is transformed into FHIR-based [Observation](https://www.hl7.org/fhir/observation.html) resources to support remote patient monitoring.

 1. FHIR CRUD events from inside of your workspace are generated by the [Azure Health Data Services events service](/azure/healthcare-apis/events/).
 They're published to [Azure Event Grid](https://azure.microsoft.com/services/event-grid/) and made available to event subscribers.